4533-phoenix/website-v2/content/blog/phrogs.md

 Morgan likes Phrogs because they are very cool.
 * some phrogs have small teeth at the tops of their mouths
 * Phrogs also use their eyes to help them eat
+* A group of Phrogs is also called an army or a knot

 ## Alex